 Dandruff is a type of seborrheic dermatitis where there is a scaling of the skin on the scalp.
 The area can be dry or oily and is sometimes itchy.

-The exact cause of seborrheic dermatitis is unknown, though common skin yeast organisms, called Malassezia, may play a role in some people.
+The exact cause of seborrheic dermatitis is unknown.
+Common skin yeast organisms may play a role in some people.

 Risk factors include having:

 The symptoms can vary from mild to severe.
 They include: